cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

 });
 ```

-Then, construct a **Platform** instance.
+Now you can construct a **Platform** instance.
 You may wish to put the following code in a separate helper class.

 ```Java
 // Platform helper class: